oliverschmidt/a2pico/README.md

 at KanasFest 2023 (https://youtu.be/ryiH8t4yIuw).

 In the meanwhile [Ralle Palaveev](https://github.com/rallepalaveev) created his own _A2Pico_ hardware for the firmware I had published before.
-In contrast to the hardware I presented on KansasFest, _A2Pico_ consists completely of through-hole components which allow for very easy DIY assembly.
+In contrast to the hardware I presented on KansasFest, _A2Pico_ consisted completely of through-hole components which allow for very easy DIY assembly.
 However, at that point my Pico firmware relied on the behavior of components only available as SMD fine-pitch packages.
 Therefore _A2Pico_ had some functional limitations.

-Considering the next steps after presenting the prototype at KansasFest I decided that my firmware should be accessible to the DIY community so I teamed up with Ralle to modify both hardware and firmware to enable full functionlity with through-hole components.
+Considering the next steps after presenting the prototype at KansasFest I decided that my firmware should be accessible to the DIY community so I teamed up with Ralle to modify both hardware and firmware to enable full functionlity with through-hole components only and without any PLDs.

+Ralle has now developed an _A2Pico_ variant with SMD components for efficient automated assembly.
+Both _A2Pico_ variants are 100% functionally identical.

 Additionally I wanted to establish a software library that avoids duplication of low level code into the different firmware projects that all share the same hardware.
 The name _A2Pico_ is now used for both the common hardware and the common software.